 For a person with a credit score of 780, a bankruptcy will cost you 220-240 points.
 That one event immediately drops you several categories lower and impacts your ability to access credit, and yes, the higher your initial credit score is, the more it falls.

 You might not be eligible for future loans or credit cards, and if you are, you’ll most likely end up paying much higher interest rates.
-Not only that, the amount you can borrow will probably become limited.
+Furthermore, the amount you can borrow will probably become limited.

 While filing for bankruptcy may be the best financial decision at this point in your life, it’s still important to understand how and why it affects your credit score.